thehanrepo/MediTrackerApp/README.md

 # MediTrackerApp
 MediTracker is a Java Swing desktop app for pharmacy inventory management.
 It lets users add, search, update, delete, and sell medicines with duplicate‑serial checks, stock level and expiry alerts, and automatic sales recording.
 Data can be loaded from files and viewed in a clean hospital‑themed GUI.

-Features
+Features:
-Add, search, update, delete, and sell medicines Duplicate serial number validation on add
+Add, search, update, delete, and sell medicines.
+Duplicate serial number validation on add.
-Expiry alerts for medicines within 30 days
+Expiry alerts for medicines within 30 days.
-Low (≤30) and high (≥100) stock alerts
+Low (≤30) and high (≥100) stock alerts.
-Track sales history automatically
+Track sales history automatically.
-Search and filter by name, category, or dosage
+Search and filter by name, category, or dosage.
-Load medicine data from CSV/text files
+Load medicine data from CSV/text files.
-Clean, hospital-themed GUI for ease of use
+Clean, hospital-themed GUI for ease of use.

-Getting Started
+Getting Started:

 Requirements:
 Java 8+, Swing (included with Java SE)